taniarascia/taniarascia.com/content/posts/2020-03-09-redux-react-guide.md

 ## Redux Toolkit

-There is one more think I want to cover - [Redux Toolkit](https://redux-toolkit.js.org/).
+There is one more thing I want to cover - [Redux Toolkit](https://redux-toolkit.js.org/).
 Redux Toolkit, or RTK, is a newer and easier official way to use Redux.
 You may notice that Redux has a _lot_ of boilerplate for setup and requires many more folders and files than plain React would.
 Some patterns have emerged to attempt to mitigate all that, such as [Redux ducks pattern](https://github.com/erikras/ducks-modular-redux), but we can simplify it even more.

 View the [source of the demo Redux Toolkit application](https://codesandbox.io/s/react-redux-toolkit-application-cbb6s), which is the same application we just created with Redux, but using RTK.
 It is much simpler, with a drastic reduction in lines of code for all the same functionality.